canada-ca/open-source-logiciel-libre/en/contribution.md

   * Can employees of the Government of Canada  contribute code to projects that do not request intellectual property transfer.
   * Can contracted professional services be used to contribute to third-party projects?
   * When choosing a licence, what are the constraints and key considerations (patents?)?
+  * Can we provide financial support for foundations and initiatives? (*Can we do this?
+Why not?
+Need formal clarification*)

 ## Scope